kunlin596/MapCreator/README.md

-# nis-one
+# MapCreator

-Personal SLAM related experimental toolset.
+This is my personal RGBD-SLAM related experimental toolset.

+It can read a saved Xtion frames (with or without calibration infos) and run map creation using them.